contardog/mallorn_romae/README.md

-TODO add some info and link
+TODO add some info and link e.g. for model sizes and stuff